-Police shoot and kill man after yelling at him to drop knife
+Philadelphia police shooting of Black man sparks unrest

-PHILADELPHIA (AP) — Police shot and killed a 27-year-old Black man on a Philadelphia street Monday afternoon after yelling at him to drop his knife.
+PHILADELPHIA (AP) — Police shot and killed a 27-year-old Black man on a Philadelphia street after yelling at him to drop his knife, sparking violent protests that police said injured 30 officers and led to dozens of arrests.

 Officers were called to the Cobbs Creek neighborhood and encountered the man, later identified as Walter Wallace, who was holding a knife, Little said.
 Officers ordered Wallace to drop the knife, but he instead “advanced towards” them.
 Both officers then fired “several times,” Little said.

 Wallace was hit in the shoulder and chest.
 One of the officers then put him in a police vehicle and drove him to a hospital, where he was pronounced dead a short time later, Little said.

-Hundreds of protestors took to the streets to protest the shooting late Monday into early Tuesday with interactions between protesters and police turning violent at times, the Philadelphia Inquirer reported.
+Hundreds of people took to the streets to protest the shooting late Monday into early Tuesday, with interactions between protesters and police turning violent at times, the Philadelphia Inquirer reported.
 Video showed many yelling at officers and crying.

-Cops cars and dumpsters were set on fire as police struggled to contain the crowds.
+Police cars and dumpsters were set on fire as police struggled to contain the crowds.
 More than a dozen officers, many with batons in hand, formed a line as they ran down 52nd Street chasing protesters away from the main thoroughfare.
 The crowd largely dispersed then.

+Thirty officers were injured, most of them from being struck by projectiles such as bricks and rocks, according to preliminary information from police.
+One officer was hospitalized in stable condition with a broken leg and other injuries after she was struck by a pickup truck, police said, while the other injured officers were treated and released.

 Video of the fatal confrontation recorded by a bystander and posted on social media shows officers pointing their guns at Wallace as he walks in the street and around a car.
 He walks toward the officers as they back away from him in the street, guns still aimed at him.
 They yell at him to put his knife down.